5 dead including officer and gunman in shooting at gas station in Springfield, Missouri

-SPRINGFIELD, Mo. — Five people are dead after a shooting in Springfield, Missouri late Sunday night.
+SPRINGFIELD, Mo. — Five people are dead and two others were injured in a shooting in Springfield, Missouri late Sunday night.

 According to Springfield Police Department Chief Paul Williams, officers responded to the area of Battlefield and Lone Pine around 11:25 p.m. and while they were on their way, they received multiple shooting calls.